 Not everyone accused of shoplifting is guilty.
 It's the prosecutor's responsibility to prove that you intended to steal an item of value.
 If you did not intend to steal anything, then you have every right to mount a defense against the theft charges.

 There are a number of reasons an innocent person may be charged with petty theft.
 Perhaps you were distracted by your child who was having a tantrum in the store.
 In a panic to get your child out of the store and calm them down, you may have forgotten that you had an item in your hand.
 In this case, surveillance video may back up your account of events.

 California law punishes individuals who take someone else's property without consent.
 If you're an adult charged with shoplifting, it's a good idea to consult with an experienced attorney to be advised of your rights and review your options.

-If you’ve been charged with shoplifting, whether you were guilty of the crime or not, call the lawyers at Kassel and Kassel for help defending your charges in court.
+If you’ve been charged with shoplifting, whether you were guilty of the crime or not, call the experienced Redlands criminal defense lawyers at Kassel and Kassel for help defending your charges in court.